ankur512512/backbase-a1/Readme.md

 	git clone https://github.com/ankur512512/backbase-a1.git
 	cd backbase-a1

-Step-3: I have assumed that we would be having a Docker repo somewhere and have created a fresh account for this assignment with below credentials:
+Step-3: I have assumed that we would be having a Docker registry somewhere to store our images and thus I have created a fresh account on dockerhub for this assignment with below credentials:

 Username: backbasedevops
 Password: backbase@123

-Now use these commands to docker and then build and push our custom images to docker repository:
+Now use these commands to login to docker hub and then build and push our custom images to docker repository:

 	docker login -u backbasedevops -p backbase@123
 	docker build -f Dockerfile-tomcat . -t backbasedevops/tomcat